top of page

 5 Management

-(a) The Group shall be administered by a Management Committee of the Officers and not
+(a) The Group shall be administered by no more than 10 members elected periodically and informally.

-(b) The Officers of the Management Committee shall be: the Coordinator, the Deputy Coordinator, the Treasurer and the Secretary.
+(b) The Officers of the Management Committee shall be: the Treasurer and the Secretary.

-(c) The Management Committee shall meet at least 4 times a year.
+(c) The Management Committee shall meet periodcially as deemed necessary.

 (e) The quorum for Management Committee meetings shall be 4 members.